 The law provides penalties for failure to file a return, late filing of a return, late payment of taxes, failure to make deposits, or late deposits unless reasonable cause is shown.
-If you are unavoidably late in doing any of these, send an explanation with Form CT-1.
 Interest is charged on taxes paid late at the rate set by law.
 For more information, see Pub.
 15 (Circular E).

 Order in which deposits are applied.
-Generally, for deposit periods beginning after December 31, 2001, tax deposits are applied first to the most recent tax liability within the specified tax period to which the deposit relates.
+Generally, tax deposits are applied first to the most recent tax liability within the specified tax period to which the deposit relates.
 If you receive a failure to deposit penalty notice, you may designate how your payment is to be applied in order to minimize the amount of the penalty.
 You must respond within 90 days of the date of the notice.
 Follow the instructions on the notice you received.
 See Rev. Proc.
 2001-58, 2001-50 I.R.B.
 579, for more information.
 You can find Rev. Proc.
 2001-58 on page 579 of Internal Revenue Bulletin 2001-50 at www.irs.gov/pub/irs-irbs/irb01-50.pdf.